yard feels

 Our Founder

-Swale Expert, Plant Palette Powerhouse, Canadian Farmer & Chic Ecofreak
+Swale Expert, Plant Palette Powerhouse, California Native, Canadian Farmer & Chic Ecofreak

 "I love creating new styles of drought-tolerant landscaping and prioritizing plants that are adapted to a broad range of climate extremes."

 Briana's created lush low-water landscapes all over L.A. and the SF Bay Area for 10 years.
-As the former creator and chief designer of Califia Ecodesigns.
-She is a modern Permaculture landscape designer.
-An East L.A. native whose also obsessed with timeless beauty (her first career as a fine art authenticator attests to that).
-And sometimes resides on her drought-prone food forest in rural Canada.
+As the former leader and chief designer of Califia Ecodesigns she's honed her own unique style of contemporary Permaculture landscape design.
+An East L.A. native whose also obsessed with timeless beauty (her first career was as a fine art authenticator) she spends half her time with her daughter Matilija on her food forest in rural Canada & the other have exploring and replanting the secret wildflower stashes of urban & suburban California.

 Watch the video below to see what inspired her to create California Wild...